-Bengal post-poll violence: Calcutta HC verdict is win for ‘oppressed mothers and sisters’, says BJP
+Bengal post-poll violence: Calcutta HC verdict a win for ‘oppressed mothers and sisters’, says BJP

 West Bengal witnessed a spell of incidents of violence following the Assembly election results on May 2.
 The Bharatiya Janata Party and the Trinamool Congress blamed each other for the deaths of multiple party workers.
 Various news reports put the toll between 11 and 14, but the police did not confirm the numbers.

-Responding to the verdict, the West Bengal BJP’s Twitter account put out a statement saying that the verdict “highlighted the politicisation, inaction and failure of the state’s police and administration.”
+Responding to the verdict, the West Bengal BJP’s Twitter account put out a statement saying that the verdict “highlighted the politicisation, inaction and failure of the state’s police and administration”.

 The BJP also noted that the court has directed the state government to immediately process applications seeking compensation for victims of the violence.

 “The High Court judgement reveals the indifference and incompetence of the state government and the police,” the saffron party remarked.
 “It is a victory for the marginalised people and those who were tortured [during the violence].”

 BJP General Secretary Kailash Vijayvargiya said that the violence had taken place “under the protection of the state government”, ANI reported.
 “The order by the Calcutta High Court has exposed the government.
 We welcome the court order,” he said.